Edchja/cheat-sheet/linux/configuration.md

 `HostName` specifies the real host name to log into.
 Numeric IP addresses are also permitted, e.g. `120.345.678.901`.

 With the `User` keyword, it is possible to set a username which will be used to log into a server.
-It can simplify the use of multiple usernames like `root`, `other-user`, etc. With that, you don't need to pass the username on the command line.
+It can simplify the use of multiple usernames like _root_, _non-root-users_, etc. With that, you don't need to pass the username on the command line.

 Last but not least, the `IdentityFile` keyword.
 That keyword specifies a file from which the user's **private key** is read when using public key authentication.